Skip to content

 • Threading is automatic on replies.
 Pass reply_to_message_id and Nylas populates Message-ID, In-Reply-To, and References so the reply threads in every recipient’s mail client.
 Details in Email threading for agents.

-• Policy rules can block or rewrite outbound.
-If the grant’s policy has rules with outbound.type or recipient matchers, they run before the message hits SMTP.
+• Enabled outbound rules can block or rewrite sends.
+When your application has enabled rules with outbound.type or recipient matchers, Nylas evaluates them before the message hits SMTP.
+Policies link inbound rules; outbound evaluation uses the application’s enabled outbound rules.
 See Policies, Rules, and Lists.

 • Send quota is tracked per account.
-The default soft limit is 100 messages per account per day; paid plans go higher.
+On the free plan the default limit is 200 messages per account per day; paid plans have no daily cap by default.
+You can set a stricter quota per account through a policy.
 Sends over the limit return an error on the API call.

 After Nylas hands the message to the recipient’s server, deliverability signals come back as webhooks: